 If Jones Day wins this case, it will curtail free speech online.
 What a pity.

-DISCLAIMER: Although I’ve linked to the firm’s website and referenced the term “Jones Day” multiple times, neither I nor my law firm is in any way affiliated with the firm.
+DISCLAIMER: Although I’ve linked to the business’s website and referenced the term “Jones Day” multiple times, neither I nor my law firm is in any way affiliated with the business.
 See U.S. Const. amend.
 I.